BergurDavidsen/bingus-language/README.md

 ```

 It also now checks if there is a return statement at the end of the file, and if there is not, then it prints a warning at compile time and adds a default `return 0` to the generated `assembly` code.
 This is was to make the syntax a bit simpler and also to avoid segmentation fault when a user does not add a return statement to the code file.

+Now it also has slightly better stack space management by allocating the appropriate space when storing variables on the stack, and as well as now not pushing and popping of the stack for every binary operation.
+Instead it simply writes the right side and left side to each of their respective registers.

 ## Check it out